New Mexico Speed Test Tool

 Jitter:

 Jitter measures the variability in ping over time.
-For a good network connection, jitter should be below 30 ms. Higher jitter values can cause disruptions in real-time applications like video calls or online gaming.
+For a good network connection, jitter should be below 30 ms. Higher jitter values can cause disruptions in real-time applications such as video calls or online gaming.

 Ping:

-Ping measures the time it takes for a data packet to travel from your device to the server and back, known as latency.
-Lower ping values are better, with anything below 100 ms considered acceptable for most online activities.
+Ping measures the time it takes for a data packet to travel from your device to the server and back.
+Lower ping values are better.
 High ping times can indicate an inconsistent connection.

 Download: